John J. Clague

 John Joseph Clague PhD FRSC OC (born 1946) is a Canadian authority in Quaternary and environmental earth sciences.
 He is a professor of earth sciences at Simon Fraser University and an emeritus scientist of the Geological Survey of Canada.

 Clague was the editor-in-chief of the Canadian Journal of Earth Sciences, president of the Canadian Geomorphology Research Group and vice president of International Union for Quaternary Research (INQUA).

-Clague is an expert in the science of the last 2 million years of earth geological history, and specializes in geological hazards, such as earthquakes, tsunamis, landslides, and floods.
-He has 35 years experience in surficial/terrain mapping, Quaternary stratigraphic investigations, engineering and environmental interpretations of surficial geological information, and natural hazard studies.
-He is noted for international research collaboration with other geologists, geographers, biologists, and physicists.
-He has published 250 papers, reports, and monographs on a wide range of earth science topics of regional and national importance.
-He has prepared innovative geoscience products for educators and the public, has had numerous television and radio interviews, and has been featured in newspaper and magazine articles.
+Clague focuses on the science of the last 2 million years of earth geological history, particularly geological hazards, such as earthquakes, tsunamis, landslides, and floods.